fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Batch/v1.1.4/Set-AzureBatchComputeNodeUser.md

 ```

 ## DESCRIPTION
-The **Set-AzureBatchComputeNodeUser** cmdlet modifies properties of a user account on an azure_2 Batch compute node.
+The **Set-AzureBatchComputeNodeUser** cmdlet modifies properties of a user account on an Azure Batch compute node.

 ## EXAMPLES